Birmingham Post-Basic Adult Dysphagia for Speech and Language Therapists 2026

 • You should have some basic knowledge, prior experience, or be working with adults in acute care with dysphagia.

 • Please note this course does not cover paediatric or ALD dysphagia.
+This will be heavily focused on acute dysphagia management.

 • There is no pre course reading requirement.